vincecampanale/blog/_posts/2017-07-19-up-and-running-with-elm.markdown

 ### What's it good for?

 Functions in Elm are *pure*.
 This means that they just turn inputs to outputs and do nothing else (no side effects).
-A program composed of pure functions leads to deterministic state management, time travel debugging, and easy testability.
-The presence of a strong typing and a static compiler means no run-time errors.
-Bundle these features into a compile-to-Javascript language and you get a sleek, minimalistic toolbox for building responsive, flexible, and maintainable web applications that don't fail at run-time.
+A program composed of pure functions leads to deterministic state management, time travel debugging, and improved testability.
+The presence of strong typing and a static compiler means no run-time errors.
+Bundle these features into a compile-to-Javascript language and you get a sleek, minimalistic toolbox for building responsive, testable, and maintainable web applications that don't fail at run-time.
 Yea.
 Wow.

 ### How do I get started?!